-Prior to the Atlantic Striped Bass Conservation Act of 1984, and later the Atlantic Coastal Fisheries Cooperative Management Act (ACFCMA) of 1993 for other species, ASMFC plans contained only "recommended" actions for state implementation.
+Prior to the Atlantic Striped Bass Conservation Act of 1984, and later the Atlantic Coastal Fisheries Cooperative Management Act (ACFCMA) of 1993 for other species, state implementation of ASMFC plans contained only "recommended" actions.
 As a result, state fishery regulations generally followed the desires of the fishing constituents over the recommended actions contained within the plans.